GenieTim/luna-raytracer/README.md

 - `app`- Simple application template for rapid prototyping.
 - `core`- The core raytracer with the multi-thread task system is here, along the internal classes needed.
 - `examples`- Usage examples using the `app` application template.
-- `gui`- Progress dispaly window for the `app` application template.
+- `gui`- Progress display window for the `app` application template.
 - `io`- Model loading and image saving helper functions.
 - `math`- Math-related code.
 - `scene`- Scene abstractions such as light sources, cameras, objects, and so on.